The Women of Polish Independence

 'Carefully educated girls throwing bombs'

-These same women who organised underground education also took on more radical means of directly targeting the opressive regime.
+These same women who organised underground education also took on more radical means of directly targeting the oppressive regime.
 Many teachers were to be found among the leaders of Ludwik Waryński’s Proletariat.
-They were Aleksandra Jentysówna and Filipina Płaskowicka (who also founded the very first Koło Gospodyń Wiejskich (Farmers’ Wives Association), and Maria Bohuszewiczówna, who became the party’s leader after a series of arrests.
-Similiarly, during the period of the PPS Polish Socialist Party, women members also took part in armed combat.
+They were Aleksandra Jentysówna and Filipina Płaskowicka (who also founded the very first Koło Gospodyń Wiejskich [Farmers’ Wives Association]), and Maria Bohuszewiczówna, who became the party’s leader after a series of arrests.
+Similarly, during the period of the PPS Polish Socialist Party, women members also took part in armed combat.

 The aforementioned Faustyna Morzycka participated in an assassination attack on Russia's General Uthoff (the attack was a failure, with accidental casualties, and as a result, the heavily-depressed Morzycka committed suicide).
 The 1906 assault on General Skalon, the Russian governor of Warsaw, was carried out almost solely by women: Wanda Krahelska, Zofia Owczarkówna and Albertyna Helbertówna.

-These smugglers were called dromaderki.
-According to Aleksandra Piłsudska, contemporary fashion was an ally, especially the large coats and capes:
+These smugglers were called dromaderki (called this after the dromedary camel).
+According to Aleksandra Piłsudska, contemporary fashion was an asset, especially the large coats and capes:

 In her memoirs, Piłsudska recalls the anecdotal experience of a friend of hers.
-This woman used to hide her conspiratory activity from her mother.
+This woman used to hide her conspiratorial activities from her mother.
 When her secret was accidentally revealed, her mother said to her:

 'Well, finally you’re doing something truly useful.
 I never liked these stupid socialist secret prints.
 That’s an argument we used back in 1863.'
 And tenderly, she stroked a revolver.